 - Customers can be surprised by the increase in price when adding new users during high growth periods.

 Tiered pricing is the most common billing model used by SaaS companies.
 It allows for a lot of flexibility in the software’s offering while giving customers the opportunity to level up as they start to see the benefits of the features.
 The tiered SaaS pricing model combines well with other strategies.
 Companies will often base the tiers on features, usage or users.

 On average, there should be between three to four tiers to prevent confusion, but anything up to five is reasonable.
 The only issue with too many options is that it can be hard for customers to know which one they need.
 They may be overwhelmed and go elsewhere.

 The most significant advantage of tiered pricing for SaaS companies is the ability to upsell and build their recurring revenue.
 Tiered pricing must be strategic, with obvious benefits and advantages made available at each tier, so that customers know what value they are currently getting and what other features or usage they can benefit from if they unlock features as they scale.

-A breakdown of the pros and cons of tiered SaaS pricing models
+A breakdown of the pros and cons of tiered subscription pricing models

-- Attracts a wide range of personas and scale with companies as they grow.
+- Attract a wide range of personas and scale with companies as they grow.

 - Easier to increase revenue through upselling customers once they’ve trialled more basic tiers.